 SATs week is always in May, and the specific dates change each year.
 This year it runs from Monday 8th May until Thursday 11th May.
 For many, this is the first time they will have had to sit a formal exam which will feel very intimidating!

 Remember that the SATs are a measure of every learner’s schooling so far.
 They are a tool for the government to understand the national landscape of learning and assess the national curriculum which is particularly important in our post-lockdown world.

-Every child is unique, and stress may strike when you least expect it (for tips on how to use reading to de-stress, check out this blog).
+Every child is unique, and stress may strike when you least expect it.

 Top tips for helping your learners to thrive during the week:

 Fresh air – one of the best things you can do to remain calm and focused during SATs week is to get outside.
 Spend some time in nature, take a walk, or simply sit in the sun for a few minutes.
 The fresh air and vitamin D will do wonders for your brain!

 Food is fuel – make sure you’re fuelling your body with the right foods.
 Eating lots of nutritious meals will help your brain to function at its best.
 Drink lots of water, fish, eggs and greens are all excellent brain foods.

 Take time to talk – allow learners to discuss how they’re feeling and how they think it went.
 Try not to fill in the gaps, since doing so might help them express any worries they have.

 Sleep – it’s important to get a good night’s sleep.
 SATs can be very tiring, so make sure you’re getting plenty of rest in the lead up to the big week.

 Look after yourself – it’s important to take some time for yourself.
 SATs week can be stressful, so make sure you’re taking care of yourself both mentally and physically.
 Get plenty of sleep, exercise, and take some time to relax – you deserve it!